Ian Gorowa: Coaching career

 After his retirement he became Spurs' assistant coach.
 When Spurs merged with Seven Stars to form Ajax Cape Town, Gorowa was roped in by Ajax CEO John Comitis as one of the development coaches.

 He then went on to become the team's assistant coach.
 As assistant to Turk Muhsin Ertugral, the Urban Warriors managed to win the 2007 ABSA Cup—the club's first major trophy since 2000.

 He joined The Birds on a three-year contract in June 2007 to replace Gavin Hunt who moved to SuperSport United as replacement for Pitso Mosimane who chose to take up a full-time job as Carlos Alberto Parreira's deputy in the Bafana Bafana dressing room.
 He later parted ways with the club and worked as an assistant coach at Thanda Royal Zulu.
 A few years after being the assistant coach of Mamelodi Sundowns then the Interim Head Coach.

-On 24 July 2013 he became the manager of Zimbabwe and a few years later in 2016 was involved in a match fixing scandal with former Ajax Cape Town Winger Edzai Kasinauyo.They were later cleared by Zifa of match fixing charges.
-A few years later Ian Gorowa along with his wife Chipo Gorowa would become pastors at Apostolic Faith Mission He resigned on 6 August 2014.
+On 24 July 2013 he became the manager of Zimbabwe.
+He resigned on 6 August 2014.
+In 2016 he was involved in a match fixing scandal with former Ajax Cape Town winger Edzai Kasinauyo.
+They were later cleared by Zifa of match fixing charges.
+A few years later Gorowa and his wife, Chipo Gorowa, became pastors at Apostolic Faith Mission.